aosabook/500lines/web-server/web-server.markdown

 We're now ready to write our first simple web server.
 The basic idea is simple:

-1.  wait for someone to connect to our server and send an HTTP request;
+1. Wait for someone to connect to our server and send an HTTP request;
 2.  parse that request;
 3.  figure out what it's asking for;
 4.  fetch that data (or generate it dynamically);